William-gregory/DA-ML/README.md

 ### Network Training

+For details on the data pre-processing, network architectures, and cross-validation testing, please see the code in the `DA-ML.ipynb` notebook.
+Dependencies for the code include:

+`PyTorch`\
+`Xarray`\
+`Cartopy`

-The networks have been trained in `PyTorch`, and the weights for each network are saved in the CNN_weights folder.
+The weights for each network are saved in the CNN_weights folder.
 The weights labelled 'CV' are those generated from cross-validation experiments to assess the network's generalization performance.
 Those labelled 'allsamples' have been trained using all data points, and should be used for subsequent analysis.